ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/raspberry_pi_chatgpt_bot/5run.md

 {{% /notice %}}

 You have constructed a bot on your Raspberry Pi which wakes up on a keyword and answers your questions.

+**Note** - Arm is committed to making the language we use inclusive, meaningful, and respectful.
+Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.
+Arm is working actively with our partners, standards bodies, and the wider ecosystem to adopt a consistent approach to the use of inclusive language and to eradicate and replace offensive terms.
+We recognise that this will take time.
+We also recognise that part of the ALSA (Advanced Linux Sound Architecture) configuration syntax shown here as screen shots still contains references to non-inclusive language; it will be updated with newer terms as those terms are agreed and ratified with the wider community.